edwinoko/Game-Domain-API/README.md

 # Game-Domain-API
-This project is basically a game api generator.
+This project is basically a fighting game API.
 I will be creating smash bros api but also create scripts to have similar things built for other fighting games.
 This will then be used by the UFGP to generate the site and more.

 - Characters
     - Name